 How to protect your online presence

 Securing your online presence is a bit like playing a never-ending game of hide and seek.
-It involves regularly checking your digital footprints, using tools like Google Alerts to keep an eye on your personal data, and being careful about what you share online, especially on public networks.
+It involves regularly checking your digital footprint, using tools like Google Alerts to keep an eye on your private data, and being careful about what you share online, especially on public networks.

 If you're ready to learn more about these strategies, let's dive in.